appvia/tako/docs/reference/config-params.md

 This service type is the most basic way to get external traffic directly to your service.

-Its opens a specific port on all the Nodes (the VMs), and any traffic that is sent to this port is forwarded to the service.
+Its opens a specific port on each of the K8s cluster Nodes, and any traffic that is sent to this port is forwarded to the ClusterIP service which is automatically created.

 You'll be able to contact the NodePort Service, from outside the cluster, by requesting `<NodeIP>:<NodePort>`.